All Episodes

 That's why I say, thank God it's Bush.

-Economy moving along nicely, very nicely, despite the barrage of trash talk from the media.
+The economy, economy moving along nicely, very nicely, despite the barrage of trash talk from the media.

 An example of the trash talk from the media, the oil price.

-Boy, is panic being ginned up on this.
+Boy is panic being ginned up on this.

 The oil price and the gasoline price.

-I mean if you want to go back to when gas prices were exorbitantly high in relation to everything else, go back to good old Jimmy Carter's presidency.
+If you want to go back to when gas prices were exorbitantly high in relation to everything else, go back to good old Jimmy Carter's presidency.

-Had to have a misery index back then so we could actually tell ourselves how rotten it was.
+He had to have a misery index back then so we could actually tell ourselves how rotten it was.

 It was so bad we had to have a misery index to calculate it.

-Now I know that $2.90 a gallon or three bucks a gallon gas is high.
+Now, I know that $2.90 a gallon or three bucks a gallon gas is high.

-Don't misunderstand, but don't believe this talk that it is higher than ever and it's out of control, because historically it's not.
+Don't misunderstand, but don't believe this talk that it is higher than ever and it's out of control because historically it's not.

 Despite all this trash talk from the media, the economy is moving along very nicely.

-Uh and it could be an important tipping point.
+We're approaching here a challenging few days, and it could be an important tipping point.

 And I'm not even talking about the attacks on Judge Roberts.